levoxtrip/TKB/docs/topics/JavaScript/ThreeJS/Basics.md

 displacementMap.wrapS = displacementMap.wrapT = THREE.RepeatWrapping;
 ```

+## Blending Materials
+We can blend the materials of the different objects when we set
+`blending:THREE.AdditiveBlending` for the materials.
 # Scene

 The `scene` object has `.children` property which allows us to access the children of the scene and more importantly